-Explosion hits Pakistan Shiite procession, some 30 wounded
+Bombing hits Pakistan Shiite procession, killing at least 3

-MULTAN, Pakistan (AP) — A powerful explosion hit a procession of Shiite Muslims in central Pakistan on Thursday, wounding at least 30 people, witnesses and a Shiite leader said.
-There were unconfirmed reports of deaths among the victims.
+MULTAN, Pakistan (AP) — A powerful roadside bomb exploded among a procession of Shiite Muslims in central Pakistan on Thursday, killing at least three and wounding over 50 people, local police said.

-Videos circulating on social media showed police and ambulances rushing toward the site of the bombing.
-Several wounded people were seen waiting for help along a road in the deeply conservative city of Bahawalnagar in the eastern Punjab province where the attack took place.
+Videos circulating on social media showed police and ambulances rushing toward the site of the explosion.
+Several wounded people were seen waiting for help along a road in the deeply conservative city of Bahawalnagar in the eastern Punjab province, where the attack took place.

+City police officer Mohammad Asad and Shiite leader Khawar Shafqat confirmed the bombing.
+Witnesses said tensions are now high in the city, with Shiites protesting the attack and demanding retribution.

+Shafqat said the explosion went off while the procession was passing through a congested neighborhood known as Muhajir Colony.
+He condemned the attack and urged the government to further step up security at such processions, which are ongoing in other parts of the country as well.

-No government official or police officials were available for comment, as authorities had suspended mobile phone service across the country a day ago ahead of the Ashoura festival.
+Communications in the area were difficult, as authorities had suspended mobile phone service across the country a day ago ahead of the Shiite Ashoura festival.

 The annual commemoration mourns the 7th century death of Prophet Muhammad’s grandson Hussein, one of Shiite Islam’s most beloved saints.